skyglass-examples/aws-k3s-traefik/README.md

 #### Access key and secret key

 - Before we do anything else, we’ll need to make a note of our new user’s keys.
 Click the Show link and copy and paste both the “**Access key ID**” and the “**Secret access key**” into a temporary file.
-We’ll use both of these later in this section with our automated pipeline.
-Be careful with this key material as it will give whoever has it an opportunity to create resources in your AWS environment—at your expense.
+We’ll use both of these later.
+Be careful with this key material as it will give whoever has it an opportunity to create resources in your AWS environment — at your expense.

 - Make sure you take note of the access key ID and the secret access key that were generated before you leave this screen.
 You’ll need them later.